slgordon-she/GAM305BlueTeamRepo/README.md

 •Health Mesh dissapears after touching and adds to player health by 10% increments

+• Cheese Key mesh can be picked up and player can carry mesh around map without it dropping

+• Cheese Key opens intented door

 Doors: (Pass)

 • Opening and closing the doors repeatedly